ankane/strong_migrations/README.md

 ## Production

-Dangerous rake tasks are disabled in production - `db:drop`, `db:reset`, `db:schema:load`, and `db:structure:load`.
+For safety, dangerous rake tasks are disabled in production - `db:drop`, `db:reset`, `db:schema:load`, and `db:structure:load`.
 To get around this, use:

 ```sh
 SAFETY_ASSURED=1 rake db:drop